Sri Vaishnavism: Organisation

 Right: A Srirangam temple tower constructed by Ahobila Mutt monastery.

-The matha, or a monastery, hosted numerous students, many teachers and an institutionalized structure to help sustain and maintain its daily operations.
+The matha, or a monastery, hosted numerous students and teachers, and maintained an institutionalized structure to sustain daily operations.
 A matha in Vaishnvaism and other Hindu traditions, like a college, designates teaching, administrative and community interaction functions, with prefix or suffix to names, with titles such as Guru, Acharya, Swami, and Jiyar.

 A Guru is someone who is a "teacher, guide or master" of certain knowledge.
 Traditionally a reverential figure to the student in Hinduism, the guru serves as a "counselor, who helps mold values, shares experiential knowledge as much as literal knowledge, an exemplar in life, an inspirational source and who helps in the spiritual evolution of a student."

 An Acharya refers to either a Guru of high rank, or more often to the leader of a regional monastery.
 This position typically involves a ceremonial initiation called diksha by the monastery, where the earlier leader anoints the successor as Acharya.
 A Swami is usually those who interact with community on the behalf of the matha.
 The chief and most revered of all Vaishnava monasteries, are titled as Jeer, Jiyar, Jeeyar, or Ciyar.

-The Sri Vaishnavism mathas, over time, divided into two, those with Tenkalai (southern) tradition and Vadakalai (northern) tradition of Sri Vaishnavism.
+Over time, Sri Vaishnavism mathas divided into two traditions: the Tenkalai (southern) tradition and Vadakalai (northern) tradition of Sri Vaishnavism.
 The Tenkalai-associated mathas are headquartered at Srirangam, while Vadakalai mathas are associated with Kanchipuram.
-Both these traditions have from 10th-century onwards considered the function of mathas to include feeding the poor and devotees who visit, hosting marriages and community festivals, farming temple lands and flower gardens as a source for food and worship ingredients, being open to pilgrims as rest houses, and this philanthropic role of these Hindu monasteries continues.
+From 10th-century onwards, these mathas served various philanthropic functions, including feeding the poor and devotees who visit, hosting marriages and community festivals, farming temple lands and flower gardens as a source for food and worship ingredients, maintaining rest houses for pilgrims.
 In the 15th-century, these monasteries expanded by establishing Ramanuja-kuta in major South Indian Sri Vaishnavism locations.
 The organizationally important Sri Vaishnavism matha are: